- Entry requirements: Related 2:1 degree (or equivalent)

 This is the context for a programme that examines the historical evolution of film and television and assesses their shifting place in both contemporary media industries and popular culture.

 Studying the complex ways in which screen-based media interacts with different cultures and societies, you’ll discover current media trends on a global scale.

 Strongly interdisciplinary, the course brings together elements of film, communication, media, sociology, policy studies and political economy.

-You’ll learn media research techniques from experts with specialist knowledge in screen studies, film, television and magazines, social media, computer games, and global entertainment.
+You’ll learn media research techniques from experts with specialist knowledge in screen studies, film, television, social media, video games and global entertainment.